 As a responsible energy producer, Vermilion believes that we can best deliver long-term shareholder value by operating in an economically, environmentally and socially sustainable manner that recognizes the importance of all of our stakeholders.
 The integration of sustainability principles into our business is not only the right thing to do: we believe it increases shareholder returns, enhances our business development opportunities and reduces long-term risks to our business model.

 Responsibility: Vermilion defined our strategic objective as Integrated Sustainability because we believe sustainability impacts every business unit, department and employee in the company – and, in turn, they impact our sustainability.
-In keeping with this approach, the entire Board has responsibility for Vermilion’s sustainability program, with individual committees offering expertise and oversight on specific Economic, Environmental, Social and Governance (EESG) factors.
+In keeping with this approach, the entire Board has responsibility for Vermilion’s sustainability performance, with individual committees offering expertise and oversight on specific Economic, Environmental, Social and Governance (EESG) factors.
 In 2018, we also established a Sustainability Committee.
 102-18 102-26 102-28

 |Committee||EESG Factor Overview|